Excrepts from the Interview w/ Mika Magazine

 Who are some of your influences?

-Like I told you everything we have encountered is an influence… But then again this could really take further analysis!
-You see, we identify our selves as artists and not just as imitators and that’s the central idea behind the statement of this sarcastic cover of ours in your magazine… You have to step on previously set platforms to be accepted, because in the Oedipal universe we are living, we tend to like things we’ve been exposed to, by default.
-And there’s nothing wrong with it if it’s not sterile, and the need to make the break though is present… that’s evolution; you keep the link with tradition so you know which direction is backwards and then make the leap forward… “Adam‘s” father was an ape but the need to question things and to evolve was created in him!
+As explains earlier, everything we have ever encountered is an influence.
+You see, we identify our selves as artists and not just as imitators and that’s the central idea behind the statement of this sarcastic cover of ours in your magazine.
+You have to rely on using previously established platforms to be accepted, just like a Trojan Horse because in the Oedipal universe we operate, we tend to like things we’ve been exposed to, by default.
+There is however leeway for one to build on from any baseline they set off from.
+That’s evolution; you keep the link with tradition so you know which direction is backwards and then make the leap forward.
 Tradition isn’t a dead, static thing!
 It’s alive and dynamic.
-In primitive societies they used to eat people or perform incest but as causality works with trial and error they realized it wasn’t good, and we inherited this knowledge as morality.
+In primitive societies they used to eat people or perform incest but they soon realised through trial and error that it wasn’t good, We then inherited this knowledge in the form of morality.
 We humans are in the position to channel our needs and most definitely our desires which are artificial in essence anyway.
-That’s what ethics is all about as a concept, which is clearly a Greek word deriving from the verb etho (Έθω) which means I am growing into, I am accustomed to, or I am used to.
+That’s what ethics is all about as a concept, which is a Greek word deriving from the verb etho (Έθω) which means I am growing into, I am accustomed to, or I am used to.
 The Greek word for custom as in consuetude (Έθιμο) derives from the same root.
-And then we have tradition (Παράδοση) which literally translates to “what’s been delivered to us (from the previous generations)” … To return to the question, of course we are borrowing stuff from what’s been given to us, or the collective subconscious’ pool, but we are not simply acting unconsciously… We have a message to pass on, but the words or even sentences some times are not original, but we use them so that we can communicate effectively our thoughts using commonly known references… We’d have a hard time trying to speak about any concept by screaming or waiving our hands awkwardly.
-None of us two invented the words used in this interview, but the way they are arranged and what they intent to say is really, honestly us… You find that hardly often around…
+And then we have tradition (Παράδοση) which literally translates to “what’s been delivered to us (i.e., from the previous generations)”.
+To return to the question, of course we are borrowing stuff from what’s been before us, and we do step on shoulders of giants in that sense.
+We have a message to pass on, but the words or even sentences some times are not original, but we use them so that we can communicate effectively our thoughts using commonly known references.
+We’d have a hard time trying to speak about any concept by screaming or waiving our hands awkwardly.
+None of us two invented the words used in this interview, but the way they are arranged and what they intent to say is really, us.
+The question was about influences right?
+(Laughter)… Write down The Stones!
+(More intense laughter).

 Two weeks ago you were In Sofia for a gig with Yuvigi.
 Did you enjoy the concert?
 How was the night?